frida/frida-website/_i18n/en/_docs/javascript-api.md

     -   `name`: name of the API that was found
     -   `address`: address as a [`NativePointer`](#nativepointer)
+    -   `size`: if present, a number specifying the size in bytes

 {% highlight js %}
 const resolver = new ApiResolver('module');